livin880/errbit-pavel-cookbook/README.md

   knife ssh name:hostname* -x username* -P password* "sudo chef-client"

-  *Please be patient recipe kan take some time untull will be finished*
+  *Please be patient recipe execution can take some time untill will be finished*

 6.Once Chef-infra client finished login with user which was used to run recipe on node where Errbit was installed and retrieve password for first access execute command: